sarthakjdev/wapi.js/README.md

 ## 💻 Installation

-Ensure you have the Node.js 18 LTS version to use this library.
+Ensure you have the Node.js 18 LTS version to use this SDK.

 ```sh
 npm install @wapijs/wapi.js